geogardenclub/geogardenclub.github.io/docs/user-guide/gardens.md

 **Planting details:** Tap on a Planting to go to its Planting Details Screen.
 For more details, see the Planting documentation.

-**Update bed:** Click on a Bed chip to go to its Update Bed screen.
+**Update bed:** Tap on a Bed chip to go to its Update Bed screen.
 For more details, see the Bed documentation.

-**Add Bed, Add Planting:** Click on the "+" button to display buttons to enable you to add a new Bed or a new Planting.
+**Add Bed, Add Planting:** Tap on the "+" button to display buttons to enable you to add a new Bed or a new Planting.
 For more details, see the [Bed documentation](beds.md) or [Planting documentation](plantings.md).

 ### Filter view

-Click on the "Filter" icon in the bottom navigation bar of the Garden Details screen to display the Filter view.
+Tap on the "Filter" icon in the bottom navigation bar of the Garden Details screen to display the Filter view.

 The Filter view allows you to see how aspects of your Garden have changed over time.
 For example, the following screen shows what plantings have been in Bed 01 over the three years.
 This type of information is helpful for implementing crop rotation strategies, for example.